blockchainsllc/in3-docs/docs/spec.md

 *  **lastNodeList** `number` - The blocknumber for the last block updating the nodeList.
 This blocknumber should be used to indicate changes in the nodeList.
 If the client has a smaller blocknumber, it should update the nodeList.

 *  **lastValidatorChange** `number` - The blocknumber of the last change of the validatorList (only for PoA-chains).
 If the client has a smaller number, it needs to update the validatorlist first.
 For details, see [PoA Validations](#poa-validations)

+* **lastWhiteList** `number` - The blocknumber for the last block updating the whitelist nodes in whitelist contract.
+This blocknumber could be used to detect if there is any change in whitelist nodes.
+If the client has a smaller blocknumber, it should update the white list.

 *  **currentBlock** `number` - The current blocknumber.
 This number may be stored in the client in order to run sanity checks for `latest` blocks or `eth_blockNumber`, since they cannot be verified directly.